UPDATE: This post was updated on March 25, 2025 to include conversions for metric measurements and nutrition information.

 I recommend using fresh, minced garlic, but you could also use garlic powder for these fries.
 Substitute ½ teaspoon garlic powder in place of the garlic cloves.

-Garlic Rosemary Fries
+Garlic and Rosemary French Fries

 Ingredients